 Because you’re now playing with Michael Monroe, let’s discuss a bit about that as well.
-And the first obvious question would be, how you ended up in the band?
+And the first obvious question would be, how did you end up in the band?

 Because you live in New York, it means that you need to spend a lot of time on the airplane.
 Doesn’t that bother you at all?

 Steve Conte: Well, no, actually, because when I first joined him, I wanted to live in Europe.
 I was already started to think about living in Europe, and my wife is Dutch, and she wanted to go back to school, and it was cheaper to go to school in Holland than in New York.
 So, we thought, “Let’s move to Holland.”
 So, we spent 2010 to 2013 over there.
 Thus, the first three years I was playing with Michael, I was living here.
 So, it was easy.
 I just came to Amsterdam, Helsinki, Amsterdam, Helsinki every week, and then when I moved back to the States, it got a little harder to go, but we still do it.
 But everybody is coming from somewhere else.
 Sam was living in New York until about a year or two ago also.